๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Shopping$6

-A woman dressed in loose clothes standing next to an Asian elephant.
+A woman standing next to an elephant in a lush area.

-I stayed at VIX Bangkok at Victory Monument and was able to split accommodation costs with one other person.
-In Bangkok, I did an amazing and memorable food tour, visited Wat Pho and was impressed with the city’s aquarium.
+I stayed at a mid-range budget hotel and was able to split accommodation costs with one other person.
+During my trip, I did a unique and memorable food tour, visited Wat Pho, and was impressed with the city’s aquarium.

 ๐Ÿ Accommodation$20$7